mit-ll-responsible-ai/hydra-zen/docs/source/overview.rst

            final_fit.detach().numpy().ravel(),
        )

-Now we will train our model using different batch-sizes and model-sizes (i.e. number of "neurons" in the layer):
+Now we will train our model using different batch-sizes and model-sizes (i.e. number of "neurons" in the layer).

 .. code-block:: python